EmptyStackExn/flattr-icons/README.md

 Usage
 ----------------------
 To install this icon theme, you can clone this repository into `/usr/share/icons/mono-dark-flattr-icons` and then set with `gnome-tweak-tool` the icon theme to `Mono-dark-flattr-icons`.
+It follows the [GNOME Icon Naming Specification](http://standards.freedesktop.org/icon-naming-spec/latest/).

 Credits
 ----------------------